 Typically, intrathecal morphine is more likely to benefit patients with nociceptive or neuropathic pain that is well localized and responsive to systemic opioids.
 This pain may or may not be cancer-related.Intrathecal morphine is less likely to benefit patients with pain that is refractory to systemic opioids.
-Additionally, intrathecal opiates should be avoided or minimized in patients with substance abuse, pulmonary disease, obstructive sleep apnea or substance abuse.
-Intrathecal administration of morphine through implantable pump should be avoided in patients with cancer-related pain with life expectancy less than 3 months.
+Additionally, intrathecal opiates should be avoided or minimized in patients with substance abuse, pulmonary disease, obstructive sleep apnea, or substance abuse.
+Intrathecal administration of morphine through implantable pumps should be avoided in patients with cancer-related pain with life expectancy less than 3 months.

 Route of Administration: Intrathecal

 The onset of action: 5 to 10 minutes

 Duration of action: Clinical duration of action can be as long as 20 hours given the biphasic pattern

 Distribution: 1.0 to 4.7 L/kg after intravenous dosing.
 Limited data suggest that the volume of distribution of morphine in the intrathecal space is 22 +/- 8 mL.

 Metabolism: Hepatic glucuronidation to morphine-3-glucuronide, which pharmacologically inactive

 Half-life: The disposition of morphine in the cerebrospinal fluid (CSF) follows a biphasic pattern with an early half-life of 1.5 hours and a late phase half-life of about 6 hours

 Excretion: Primarily renal excretion of the conjugate (morphine-3-glucuronide).
 Approximately 2% to 12% is excreted unchanged in the urine.